snowch-notes/data-architecture/README.md

  - What are the latency requirements?
 I.e. how quickly do you expect to see your query data returned?
  - Can data be separated into hot data (newer) and cold data (older)?
    - Do the retrieval requirements change depending on the hotness?
 Can we take longer to query cold data?
- - What are the consistency requirements? https://www.microsoft.com/en-us/research/publication/replicated-data-consistency-explained-through-baseball/
+ - What are the consistency requirements? [research paper](https://www.microsoft.com/en-us/research/publication/replicated-data-consistency-explained-through-baseball/)
- - What are the transaction isolation requirements? https://en.wikipedia.org/wiki/Isolation_(database_systems)
+ - What are the transaction isolation requirements?
+[Wikipedia](https://en.wikipedia.org/wiki/Isolation_(database_systems))
  - Do you have a specific data model that you require or is this flexible?
    - Can we denormalise data at write time to reduce reads at query time?